 Our school is committed to promoting speech, language and interaction.
-Our 'Shining Stars' for children 0-3yrs and their families runs in school twice weekly, providing opportunities for staff to work with families well before Nursery.
-This session takes part in our Early Years setting to allow parents to discuss any concerns they may have regarding their child's communication and language development with our Early Years practitioners.
-Parents are able to experience how the adults in the setting communicate with children and the types of activities to promote and target communication and language.
-We use this opportunity to promote speech and language through planned play activities, the high-quality continuous provision in our nursery and storytelling and rhyme sessions using Imagination Library resources.
-By attending these sessions in our Nursery setting, the children are given the opportunity to interact with a wider range of children of different ages and gives parents the chance to make connections with other parents with children of a similar age.
+Each term, families are invited to join a 'Book Chatter' event which enables them to experience how the adults in the setting communicate with children and the types of activities to promote and target communication and language.
+We use this opportunity to promote speech and language through planned play activities.
+By attending these sessions in our setting, parents get the chance to make connections with other parents with children of a similar age.

 Through these sessions, staff are able to make contact with children who may need support with communication and language and are able to identify these children and signpost parents to support.
 If these children are due to start our school Nursery, it allows us to identify any communication issues they may have, to allow us to put the required support in place quickly.
 We are also able to make sure children are accessing the different resources available to them such as the local library, Imagination Library and other professionals such as their health visitor.

 Before starting at our school, children are invited to transition sessions in the setting which parents also attend.
 During these sessions, we plan communication and interaction-based activities based on story books and rhymes to model and promote how to develop communication with their own children at home.
 These sessions give school staff the opportunity to identify any communication needs early and discuss these with parents.
+Parents and children can access high-quality continuous provision in our nursery, as well as storytelling and rhyme sessions.